spetryjohnson/AutomatingSmarthomeWithoutCloud/README.md

-# Automating Your Smarthome Without the Cloud
+# Home Automation Without The Cloud

 I've loved the idea of a smart home for years.
 When COVID hit, and I found myself in desperate need of a hobby to stay busy, I decided to dive headfirst into home automation.
 Soon after I realized how much depending on cloud services sucks, and I resolved to run everything in my home locally, with no dependency on anyone else's computers anywhere else on the internet.